Skip to content

 Groq Yes Fast inference; llama, mixtral, etc.

-OpenRouter Yes Routes to 100+ models
+OpenRouter Yes Routes to 100+ models, grouped by vendor in the picker

 Custom Optional Any OpenAI-compatible endpoint; set navy.apiBase